Transcatheter Aortic Valve Replacement (TAVR)

 How does aortic stenosis progress or cause increasing problems?

-The thickened wall takes up more space inside the lower heart chamber, allowing less room for a satisfactory amount of blood to be supplied to the body.
-Early treatment can help to reverse or slow down the progress of this disease.
+The thickened wall accumulates more space within the lower heart chamber, allowing less scope for a reasonable blood supply to the body.
+Early treatment can aid in reversal or delay the disease progression.

 Who is at risk for aortic stenosis?